BenjaminBrienen/AzureDevOps.WikiPDFExport/doc/example.md

 You can use the following command:

-`.\azuredevops-export-wiki.exe --path "path/to/wiki" --header-url example-header.html --footer-url example-footer.html --output D:\temp\test.pdf`
+`.\AzureDevOps.WikiPDFExport.exe --path "path/to/wiki" --header-url example-header.html --footer-url example-footer.html --output D:\temp\test.pdf`